rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/StartRecoverS3SnapshotJobInput.md

   - Flag to specify full or granular bucket recovery.
 - objectKeys: list of System.Strings
   - List of object keys for granular recovery.
+- targetAwsAccountRubrikId: System.String
+  - Rubrik ID of the AWS account where the S3 bucket will be recovered.